aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/fontsourcetype/_index.md

 ```

-represents folder with font files.
+Represents a folder with font files.

 ### FONT_FILE {#FONT-FILE}
 ```